amitnagar1/BackendTask/README.md

 Step 3:  npm install

-Step 4 npm test
+Step 4: npm test

 // It will run all basic route test defined in API.

-Step 5 npm start
+Step 5: npm start

 // npm start will start the localhost server and spawn at port 8888.

 Performing CRUD operations.

-1. To See all link data/ post present
+1. To See all link data/post present
    GO to localhost:8888/alllinks

 2 To make a post request: